maxymkuz/mini_google/rust-crawler-sd/README.md

 ./build.sh

 # A quick test build of the rust executable
-cargo run -- -i file.txt -o out.txt
+cargo run -- -i file.txt -o out.txt -t 8
 cargo run -- --help

 # This build is relatively slow and produces a static executable